python-geeks/Automation-scripts/pdf_encrypt/README.md

 2. Enter the password when prompted.
 Example :
     ```
-    password for encrypting : testing_password
+    password for encrypting : Test@1234
     ```

 3. On __Successful decryption__ you will get the following prompt with the relative path to the decrypted file.